VaslavTchitcherine/video-feedback/README.md

 ArrayFire GPU library Version 3.6.2.

-An NVidia GPU with a sufficientlr recent driver.
+An NVidia GPU with a sufficiently recent driver.
-ArrayFire 3.6.2 is built against CUDA 10.0 and precompiled versions of the ArrayFire library come with necessary CUDA 10.0 dependencies.
+ArrayFire 3.6.2 is built using CUDA 10.0, and precompiled versions of the ArrayFire library come with necessary CUDA 10.0 dependencies.
 For CUDA 10 and 10.1 the minimum NVidia driver versions are:
     CUDA 10010, Linux(418.39), Windows(418.96)